F-Zero: SNES / Super Famicom (1990–1997)

 Artist Takaya Imamura stated that the racers in F-Zero was an afterthought, and that "...
 Captain Falcon was originally the mascot character for Super NES."
-Imaura elaborated, stating that "[e]ven most people at Nintendo don’t know that.
+Imaura elaborated, stating that "[e]ven most people at Nintendo don't know that.
 When development of F-ZERO was almost complete, I was doing a bunch of illustrations and someone expressed a desire to make a mascot character for Super NES, with a name like Captain Something.
 So I started thinking about a character who would match the colors of the Super Famicom controller, with some red and blue and yellow."

 F-Zero later had a sequel for the SNES that was cancelled, but was released unfinished through the Japanese-only Satellaview peripheral under the name BS F-Zero Grand Prix in 1996.
 Like most Satellaview games it was released in parts across multiple broadcasts, and featured an update of the first game.
 It was followed up by BS F-Zero Grand Prix 2 in 1997, an expansion which featured brand new courses.

-Zero Racers (G-Zero) was in development for the Virtual Boy in early 1996.
-The game was completed and had an age rating from the ESRB, but never released as the console was discontinued.
-The game was previewed by Nintendo Power, and had been earmarked for launch in the United States in fall 1996.
-Gameplay differed from all other F-Zero games as the vehicles race in all three spatial dimensions in tunnels.
+Nintendo developed an F-Zero spin-off game for Virtual Boy, Zero Racers.
+It was completed and planned for release in 1996, but was canceled following the failure of the Virtual Boy.
+It was released through the Nintendo Classics download service on August 4, 2026.